 - Follow the instructions of the healthcare provider exactly.
 Don’t make your child throw up.
 Vomiting can cause further damage.
 This is especially true if the child has swallowed lye, dishwashing detergents, drain cleaners or paint thinners.

-University Health System’s emergency medicine doctors and nurses work together to efficiently assess your condition and determine the next best steps.
+University Health’s emergency medicine doctors and nurses work together to efficiently assess your condition and determine the next best steps.
 For more information about poisonings, contact our injury prevention program at 210-358-4295.